Do you know how to break in new motorcycle tyres that come with a glossy and slippery surface? They deserve to be treated with respect and caution.

 But tyre manufacturers do not recommend washing or sanding your tyres.
 They go to great lengths to design and engineer tyre treads, so the last thing you should do is attack the tread surface with a belt sander!
 It is also a bit risky using any chemical solution on a tyre as you do not know if it will be applied evenly and how it will react with the tyre.
 A wipe with a dry cloth is fine.
 Notice that race bikes leave the pits with shiny new tyres that have not been belt-sanded or washed with any chemicals.

-The best way to break in a tyre, lose that gloss and become sticky is to heat it up and the most effective way to heat a tyre is slowly over a long-distance ride.
+The best way to break in a tyre, lose that gloss and become sticky is to heat it up and the most effective way to heat a tyre is over a long-distance high-speed highway ride.
 Racers don’t have that luxury, so they use tyre warmers which they apply about an hour before a race to warm the tyre slowly and evenly.

 Most riders seem to think that weaving around on the road like racers on a warm-up lap is the best way to “scuff-up” the tread.
 However, that is very risky as you could slip over on the glossy surface.
 Remember, racers are weaving around to keep the heat in the tyre after it has already been warmed up in the garage.